Enterprise-CMCS/macpro-mdct-mfp/tests/playwright.md

   - Runs all the tests

 3. `yarn test:e2e-stable`
-  - Starts the app locally and runs tests in the terminal without the @flaky or @probation tags
+  - Starts the app locally and runs tests in the terminal without the @flaky tag

 4. `yarn test:e2e-stable-ui`
   - Starts the app locally
   - Launches Playwright UI
-  - Runs tests without the @flaky or @probation tags
+  - Runs tests without the @flaky tag

 ## Troubleshooting